lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * CRED_I and CRED_R are the credentials containing the public authentication keys of I and R, respectively.

-* ID_CRED_I and ID_CRED_R are data enabling the recipient party to retrieve the credential of I and R, respectively.
+* ID_CRED_I and ID_CRED_R are credential identifiers enabling the recipient party to retrieve the credential of I and R, respectively.

 * Sig(I; . ) and Sig(R; . ) denote signatures made with the private authentication key of I and R, respectively.